Vitaa: Early life

-Born March 14, 1983, in Mulhouse, Charlotte Gonin, also known as Vitaa, grew up in Lucenay.
+Charlotte Gonin was born on March 14, 1983, in Mulhouse and grew up in Lucenay.
 Her father is French and her mother, Geneviève, is French-Italian.

-Inspired by the French music variety of Jacques Brel and Francis Cabrel along with the soul musique from Marvin Gaye, she began to sing from the age of 11.
-At 15 years old she started her first small concerts until leaving home at the age of 17.

-After finishing her bachelor's degree, she received her BTS in international commerce.
-Afterward she found a new interest writing songs.
+She started singing from the age of 11, inspired by the French music of Jacques Brel and Francis Cabrel along with the soul musician Marvin Gaye.
+At 15 years old she set up her first small concerts until leaving home at the age of 17.
+She reignited her interest in songwriting, after finishing her bachelor's degree and receiving BTS in international commerce.
 For a few years she worked in a clothing store at a mall in La Part-Dieu in Lyon.
 She then left to live in Paris.

-She took inspiration for her stage name from her mother and the first name of her great-grandmother, Vita (female name derived from Vito, Guy, which means "life" in Italian).
-She then met Akos, who became her official composer and she would record for the first time in an official studio.
+She took inspiration for her stage name from her mother and the first name of her great-grandmother, Gonin (female name derived from Vito, Guy, which means "life" in Italian).
+She co-created her first studio material with Akos.

 Career

-Vitaa had recorded several drafts when in 2000 Dadoo, convinced her to sing the chorus of Pas à pas and the song Oublie, which would be played on the radio and would contribute to her recognition under the name Vitaa.
-In the years following this, Vitaa would find small jobs to afford rent while waiting to sign with a label.
+Gonin had recorded several drafts when in 2000 Dadoo, convinced her to sing the song Oublie and the chorus of Pas à pas, which hit the radio and contributed to her recognition under the name Vitaa.
+In the following years, Vitaa worked small jobs to afford rent while trying to sign with a label.

 She recorded a second duo on Dadoo's album, Sur ta route, before agreeing to duos with multiple artists (Mytho with Mafia K'1 Fry, Bol d'air with Rohff et Jasmin Lopez, Peur d'aimer avec Nessbeal, et Ne dis jamais avec Sinik).
 But she only gained major recognition from Diam's with the song Confessions nocturnes.
 Since then, Vitaa has appeared on the track "Peur d'aimer" ('Fear of Loving') with Nessbeal and "Ne dis jamais" ('Never Say') with Sinik.

-The first artist signed to the label Motown France, Vitaa released her debut solo album A fleur de toi on 5 February 2007, which peaked at number one in France.
+The first artist signed to the Motown France label, Vitaa released her debut solo album A fleur de toi on 5 February 2007, which peaked at number one in France.
 The music video for the album's title track was filmed in Montreal, Quebec, Canada.

-Vitaa was the opening act for Rihanna's Last Girl on Earth show in Paris.
-Vitaa reached her peak in 2023 where she released her second solo album, Charlotte, after her birth name Charlotte Gonin.
-The album represents her as a mom and "growing and accepting her true self".
-One song, "Ton amoureuse", portrays her and her child.
+Gonin was the opening act for Rihanna's Last Girl on Earth show in Paris.
+In 2023 she released her second solo album, Charlotte, titledafter her birth name Charlotte Gonin.
+The album delves into her life as a mom and journey of self-discovery.
+The song "Ton amoureuse" paints a portrait of her and her child.
 The album was released on 6 October with the video of "Je n'oublié pas" on 26 October, the song which she performed at the 25th NRJ music awards 25th, where she also won the Francophone female artist of the year.

+Gonin provided French dub for Poppy in both Trolls World Tour and Trolls Band Together.